-While the levels of contaminants in the ground water downgradient from the landfill intermittently exceed drinking water standards (e.g., the levels of total volatile organics have varied from 170 to over 2,000 micrograms per liter [μg/I]) in one well located within 30 feet of the limit of waste and from non-detectable concentrations to levels marginally above drinking water standards in several wells located within 200 feet of the limit of waste), there are no drinking water wells in this area.
+While the levels of contaminants in the groundwater in the immediate perimeter of the landfill intermittently exceed drinking water standards (e.g., the levels of total volatile organics have varied from 170 to over 2,000 μ g/l) in one well located within 30 feet of the limit of waste and from nondetectable concentrations to levels marginally above drinking water standards in several wells located within 200 feet of the limit of waste), there are no drinking water wells in this area.

+If groundwater samples from monitoring wells located in the immediate perimeter of the landfill exceed 100 micrograms per liter (μg/l) of total volatile organics, the well will be pumped until the level is met.
+For monitoring wells located in the area between the landfill perimeter and the downgradient residential wells, groundwater from these wells will be extracted if volatile organics exceed drinking water standards.
 To avoid future risk to human health, institutional controls will be established to prevent the use of contaminated groundwater.
 The institutional controls will include deed restrictions, property acquisition, and/or local government controls.
 Oswego County will be responsible for the implementation of the appropriate institutional controls, following EPA approval (after consultation with NYSDEC and the New York State Department of Health).
 The County will also be responsible for enforcing the institutional controls.
-It is anticipated that institutional controls will be in Once the institutional controls are place by mid-2002. effectuated, the County will be responsible for annually certifying that the institutional controls are still in place.
+It is anticipated that the institutional controls will be in place by mid-2002.
+Once the institutional controls are effectuated, the County will be responsible for annually certifying that the institutional controls are still in place.
 The institutional controls will remain in effect until groundwater standards are met.

-Long-term monitoring of the groundwater will consist of collecting samples from eight residential wells and from/eighteen monitoring wells located in the immediate perimeter of the landfill and in the area between the landfill perimeter and the downgradient residential wells.
+Long-term monitoring of the groundwater will consist of collecting samples from eight residential wells and from eighteen monitoring wells located in the immediate perimeter of the landfill and in the area between the landfill perimeter and the downgradient residential wells.
 It is anticipated that the residential wells will be sampled quarterly and the monitoring wells will be sampled semi-annually for two years and annually, thereafter.
 The specific details of the long-term monitoring program will be included in the final Operation, Maintenance, and Monitoring Manual.
 A draft of this document is currently under review by EPA.
-However, to avoid future risk to human health, institutionalcontrols will be established to prevent the installationuse ofdrinking water wellscontaminated groundwater until groundwater standards are met.

 During the supplemental investigation, seven surface water samples (five from Bell Creek and an adjacent wetland and one each from tributaries feeding into Bell Creek and Black Creek) and 11 sediment samples (six from Bell Creek and an adjacent wetland, one each from tributaries feeding into Bell Creek and Black Creek and three from other drainage areas) were analyzed for a total of 22 inorganic and 99 organic compounds.
-There were no site-related organic compounds identified as contaminants of potential ecological concern in the surface water and sediment The drinking water standard for individual volatile organic compounds is 5 μg/l. samples.
-The levels of inorganic compounds present in the surface water and sediments do not exceed NYSDEC's inorganic sediment screening values.
+There were no site-related organic compounds identified as contaminants of potential ecological concern in the surface water and sediment samples.
+The levels of inorganic compounds present in the surface water and sediments do not exceed NYSDEC's inorganic sediment screening values5.
 Based upon these findings and the fact that there is no visible evidence of ecological effects (e.g., no stressed vegetation), it has been concluded that the levels of contaminants that are present in the surface water and sediments in the creeks and wetlands and other areas in the vicinity of the site do not pose an ecological threat.
 Also, the levels of contaminants that are present in the surface water and sediments do not pose a public health threat.
 Consequently, the surface water and sediments do not require remediation.
-SUPPORT AGENCY COMMENTS NYSDEC supports the findings of this ESD.